Table of Contents

 Icon & Embedded Image Navigation

 Graphic images can contain links.
-There are four icon image links at the top right on the Home document.
+There are five icon image links at the top right on the Home document.
 These links take you to external web sites.
-In addition there are two Bible image links near the bottom of the document.
+In addition there are two Bible image links on the left side in the bottom portion of the document.

 - This link will take you to the Vatican—The Holy See web site.